FAQ: On-Demand Virtual Care

 All prescriptions are fully compliant and include all required information.

-Virtual care is available from 7 a.m. to 11 p.m. daily.
-Use virtual care anytime you have a non-emergency medical condition, are unable to see your primary care provider, or when you simply prefer a convenient, cost-effective alternative to an urgent care clinic.
+On-demand virtual care is available from 7 a.m. to 11 p.m. daily.
+Use on-demand virtual care anytime you have a non-emergency medical condition, are unable to see your primary care provider, or when you simply prefer a convenient, cost-effective alternative to an urgent care clinic.

 Can I schedule an appointment for a later date or time?